 A Very Low Calorie Diet (VLCD) is a diet where normal meals are replaced with drinks, soups, or bars.

-A VLCD is normally only used privately and in the medical profession to bring about rapid weight loss in the dangerously overweight person.
+A VLCD is used privately and in the medical profession to bring about rapid weight loss in the heavily overweight person.

 These diets should be undertaken only under medical supervision.
 They are typically a high fat, high protein diet that will bring about Ketosis.